DevComPsy/MetaController/README.md

 # MetaController

-Code for paper "Self-evaluation of decision-making: A general Bayesian framework for metacognitive computation" Loosen & Hauser JAACAP (in rev)
-This repository contains MATLAB code used to simulate the meta-controller framework proposed in the paper.
+Code for paper "Towards a Computational Psychiatry of Juvenile Obsessive-Compulsive Disorder" Loosen & Hauser JAACAP (in rev) This repository contains MATLAB code used to simulate the meta-controller framework proposed in the paper.